 Inspired by the newfound sense of freedom, Cave set off on a journey that he never knew would reach this far.
 He began to work on more outrageous and fabulous sculptures from simple materials he found in thrift shops, flea markets, and across the country.

-The artists admit that he usually doesn’t know what he is looking for when creating the sound suit or how he will put it in use once found.
+The artist admits that he usually doesn’t know what he is looking for when creating the sound suit or how he will put it in use once found.
 But when he discovers the most suitable materials, he usually spends a considerable amount of time identifying the best part of the body the found material can sit.
-When this is resolved, he starts developing the Soundsuit gradually from this point.
+When this is resolved, he gradually starts developing the Soundsuit from this point.

 Often, the Soundsuits are presented to the audience as static sculptures.
 However, they can also be viewed through live performance, photography, and video, which are also some of Nick Cave’s skills.
 Cave himself devises the performances.